uidaholib/spec-lumber/_posts/2018/2018-12-30-syringa---idaho-state-flower.md

 {% include feature/image.html objectid="lumber273" %}

-Syringa time, Lake Pend Oreille, North Idaho.
-Syringa is the Idaho Sate Flower and bathes the hillside with blooms in late June.
-This huge glacial cut lake is 50 miles long and is over 1000 ft. deep for 1 miles.
-Pend Oreille holds the world’s record for largest kamloops and Dolly Varden trout.
+Written on the back of this postcard: "Syringa time, Lake Pend Oreille, North Idaho.
+Syringa is the Idaho State Flower and bathes the hillside with blooms in late June.
+This huge glacial cut lake is 50 miles long and is over 1000 ft. deep for 15 miles.
+Pend Oreille holds the world’s record for largest kamloops and Dolly Varden trout."

 # Sources